ariofrio/vagrant-magento/README.md

         git clone https://github.com/ariofrio/vagrant-magento.git

- 5. Provision the virtual machine (this will take 15-20 minutes the first time).
+ 5. Provision the virtual machine (First time users see NOTE below).
 Don't forget to replace `MYNAME` with the subdomain you want.

     Run this on Linux or Mac OS X: